DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 It would be really bad to be seen like that."

 She said with a well <span title="I.e. she no longer forces her voice to be more a man like">familiar</span> voice of his childhood friend.
-He now understood why Fairin didn't want anyone to spot them.
+He now understood why Farin didn't want anyone to spot them.

 "Good evening, Kai.
 And to you, Rinne, too."